rudnerbjoern/iTop-br-cpu-extension/README.md

 * CPU Sockets - Number of physical sockets / Number of CPUs in this Server
 * CPU Cores - Number of Cores per CPU
 * CPU Count (calculated) - Number of total Cores in this Server (Sockets * Cores)

+## iTop Compatibility

+The extension was tested on iTop 2.7.11